JunxingXian/STIM/README.md

 ## Tutorial

 In this tutorial, we provide an overview of how to use STIM for preliminary feature extraction.
-For more detailed information, refer to the notebook located in `./Tutorial/STIM_Tutorial.ipynb`.
+For more detailed information, refer to the notebook located in `STIM_Tutorial.ipynb`.
 STIM is fully implemented in Python, and the necessary packages are listed in the code availability section of the referenced article.

 ### Data Import